ethereumclassic/Awesome-ETC/README.md

 - [Saturn Network](https://www.saturn.network/) - Saturn Network is a decentralized exchange for trading Ethereum or Ethereum Classic tokens, this means all trading happens on chain wallet to wallet in one transaction.
 - [Sidekick](https://github.com/ETCDEVTeam/sidekick-poc) - An overview and exploration of Ethereum Classic sidechains and the possibilities of lowest-possible-impact implementations.
 Serving as documentation and exposition.
 - [Stampery](https://stampery.com/) - We leverage blockchain technology to ensure the existence, integrity and attribution of communications, processes and data important for your organization.
+- [Statwig](https://statwig.com/) - We are a blockchain start-up that uses IoT to record journey of the products from manufacturer to customer to create an extra layer of visibility and authenticity.
 - [Vault](https://flux.arcadium.network/vault.html) - Time-Locked Wallets on Ethereum Classic.

 ## Games